About the Project

 While the ECDVU students advance their education and employability skills, the primary beneficiaries of the program are not the students themselves, but those in their countries who benefit from the creation of new policies, programs, practices, research and training by the ECDVU participants.
 To date, the program has benefited directly 106 graduates from 16 SSA countries and 26 from MENA.
 An immeasurable number of children and families are now being positively affected by the actions of these graduates.

 Africa is now at a critical point where post-secondary institutions must be supported to assume greater early childhood development leadership responsibilities, both for education/training, and for African-led research.
 To better clarify next steps, the ECDVU worked with UNICEF and UNESCO regional offices to conduct surveys to determine which post-secondary institutions in Sub-Saharan Africa offer child development and early childhood development courses and programs.
 That information is being used to pursue the steps identified below.

 Based in part on survey findings, the ECDVU approached various donors to support an African Scholars workshop.
-Funding was received from the Open Society Foundation group and a Sub-Saharan Africa-wide workshop was held in February 2013.
 This was followed by a southern Africa regional proposal development workshop.
 Such cooperative multi-country proposal development workshops are much needed for other regions as well.
 The proposals that will be forthcoming will require a level of funding that has not been available to date for Sub-Saharan Africa.
 The ECDVU is currently meeting with donors to create a fund to support African-led research, and to enhance African-led education and training.